GeorgiosDoudouliakis/formula-one/README.md

 ## Description

-Website with stats about formula one from 1950 to 2021.
+Website with stats about formula from today through 1950.
 Driver/Constructor details, standings, circuits, map with the location of each circuit and schedule

 Live environment: https://georgiosdoudouliakis.github.io/formula-one/